rock-core/tools-pocolog2msgpack/README.md

                                         be used if you have old logfiles from which we can't read the container size properly.
+  --only arg                            Only convert the port given by this
+                                        argument.
+  --start arg (=0)                      Index of the first sample that will be
+                                        exported.
+This option is only valid if only one stream will be exported.
+  --end arg (=-1)                       Index after the last sample that will
+                                        be exported.
+This option is only valid if only one stream will be exported.
 ```

 ## Loading Logs in Python